Experienced & Affordable Manhattan Child Support Lawyers

 Answer Box:

-Child support in New York City is based on each parent’s income and the child’s needs.
+Child support in New York City is based on each parent’s income and, in some situations, the child’s needs.
+When dealing with personal and legal problems related to child support, it’s often crucial for individuals to seek guidance.
 Support Magistrates hear most cases, but Family Court judges can also make temporary orders—especially when a child-support issue arises on a petition for an Order of Protection.
 Either parent may challenge a magistrate’s decision by filing written objections within 30 days.
-Because New York City’s five boroughs all handle cases differently, it helps to work with an experienced Manhattan child-support lawyer who knows the local courts.
+Because New York City’s five boroughs all handle cases differently, it helps to work with an experienced Manhattan child-support lawyer who knows the local courts and offers expert consultation services to guide clients through the process.

 Why Are Child-Support Cases Complicated in New York City?